 October 5, 2022 Recognized as Energy Efficiency Day in Fitchburg

 Since 2016, the first Wednesday in October has been named National Energy Efficiency Day in the United States.
-Energy efficiency companies and advocacy groups, as well as cities and states around the country, mark this observance as a chance to promote the adoption of greater energy efficiency measures, both to reduce energy needs and associated climate change-enhancing emissions and to help reduce energy bills for homeowners and businesses.
+Energy efficiency companies and advocacy groups, as well as cities and states around the country, mark this observance as a chance to promote increased adoption of energy efficiency measures, both to reduce energy needs and associated climate change-enhancing emissions and to help reduce energy bills for homeowners and businesses.

-In 2021, for the first time, Fitchburg joined dozens of states and cities around the United States in officially recognizing October 6 as Energy Efficiency Day.
+In 2022, for the second consecutive year, Fitchburg joined dozens of states and cities around the United States in officially recognizing October 5 as Energy Efficiency Day.
 Read the proclamation here, or by clicking the image below.

 Fitchburg signs 100% Renewable Energy pledge